+Are you married but lonely?
 Most people who are single, think that if only they were married or in a relationship they could escape their feelings of loneliness.
-But unfortunately, loneliness is very much apart of some people’s relationships and marriages.
+But unfortunately, feeling lonely is very much apart of some people’s relationships and marriages.
 So much so, that their loneliness has yet another painful element — rejection.

 Now more than ever, couple’s are facing an epidemic that is taking down more marriages than ever before.

-One would think that if you’re married, or in a relationships, you would feel companionships, friendship, and like you don’t have to go through life alone.
+One would think that if you’re married, or in a relationship, you would feel companionships, friendship, and like you don’t have to go through life alone.

 It’s with this misunderstanding, people think that when they get married or begin a relationship, it will cure all feelings of loneliness and beckon some type of fulfillment their heart was previously lacking.